Delta Electronics Professor of Electrical Engineering and Computer Science.

 ADE20K dataset (2017).
 22.210 fully annotated images with over 430.000 object instances and 175.000 parts.
 All images are fully segmented with over 3000 object and part categories.
 A reduced version of the dataset is used for the scene parsing challenge.

 Places database (2017).
 The database contains more than 10 million images comprising 400+ scene categories.
 The dataset features 5000 to 30,000 training images per class.
 More details appear in: "Learning Deep Features for Scene Recognition using Places Database," B. Zhou, A. Lapedriza, J. Xiao, A. Torralba, and A. Oliva.
 NIPS 2014 (pdf).
 The Places database has two releases: Places release 1, contains 205 scene categories and 2,5 million of images.
 Places release 2, contains 400 scene categories and 10 million of images.
 Pre-trained models available here.

 CMPlaces (2016).
 CMPlaces is designed to train and evaluate cross-modal scene recognition models.
 It covers five different modalities: natural images, sketches, clip-art, text descriptions, and spatial text images.
-The dataset has thousands of linedrawings and textual descriptions of scenes.
 The dataset is organized with the same categories as the Places database.
 More details in paper.pdf

 Out of context objects (2012).
 The database contains 218 fully annotated images with at least one object out-of-context.
 Context models have been evaluated mostly based on the improvement of object recognition performance even though it is only one of many ways to exploit contextual information.
 Can you detect the out of context object?
 Detecting “out-of-context” objects and scenes is challenging because context violations can be detected only if the relationships between objects are carefully and precisely modeled.
 Project page